micke-a/spring-boot-kafka/README.md

 # Spring Boot + Kafka testing

-Notes about testing various spring boot/kafka bits.
+Notes about testing various spring boot/kafka bits using

+* Kafka
+* Schema Registry
+* Avro SerDe
+* Postgres DB
+* Docker Compose
+* Spring boot with spring-kafka

+## How to get this running

+To make sure all code is generated etc. run `mvn clean install -DskipTests`

+Just start the `App Compose PGSQL` run configuration within intellij, this should start up the docker containers etc.

+Once all is up and running you can start hitting endpoints by using `app.http` which has some things prepared.

 ## Things to test out

+### Non-Transactional Batch processing errors moved specific records to DLT

+Look into RetryListener - can be added to FailedBatchProcessor somehow. -> set on DefaultErrorHandler Look into FailedRecordTracker , used by FailedRecordProcessor

+* FailedBatchProcessor.handle;
+  * DefaultErrorHandler.handleBatchAndReturnRemaining(
+  * FailedBatchProcessor.doHandle
+     * DefaultErrorHandler.handleBatch
+       * CommonErrorHandler.handleBatchAndReturnRemaining

-### Batch processing errors move specific records to DLT
+### Transactional Batch processing errors moved specific records to DLT
+Look into how AfterRollbackProcessor is used for this...

 ## Things which had to be resolved